-Heat therapy is the application of heat to specific parts of the body.
-Moxibustion can also be used for this purpose, but I generally just use an acupuncture heat lamp (infrared) and an electric blanket on the couch.
+Heat therapy is the application of heat to specific acupuncture points on the body.
+Moxibustion can also be used for this purpose, but I generally just use an acupuncture heat lamp (infrared) and an electric blanket on the couch rather than heating pads.

 The use of heat therapy in traditional Chinese medicine is very important.
 Chinese medicine never uses cold therapy, as it's believed cold works against the body.
 Qi (energy) and blood move better when the body is warmer.
 Blood is a liquid too so is affected by the cold.
 People fall ill in winter because their immune system, which is housed in the blood moves slower allowing viruses to get the upper hand.

 Qi (energy) is also heat, so more heat can aid Qi's flow better.
 Heat allows the body to work more efficiently.
 For example, when you fall ill, you get a raised body temperature so the immune system in the blood can work more quickly and efficiently and attack any pathogens invading the body.

 Heat therapy is very good at increasing blood flow, damaged tissue, reducing pain, relaxing the muscle spasm and the mind, improving overall health and reducing cold in the body.